 The IP Clinic provides patent and trademark prosecution services to local entrepreneurs.
 The IP Clinic’s Patent Division provides solo inventors, businesses, and non-profits assistance in registering a patent before the U.S. Patent & Trademark Office.
 The Trademark Division provides legal assistance and representation to entrepreneurs, small businesses, and non-profits in registering a trademark before the U.S. Patent & Trademark Office.

-Coordinates attorney volunteers to provide pro bono business law advice and counsel to small business owners through webinars and clinics held in partnership with nonprofit organizations throughout the state.
-NC LEAP is no longer making direct pro bono case referrals for individual clients, but instead is focusing program efforts on workshops and counseling services.
+(a project of the NC Bar Association) coordinates attorney volunteers to provide pro bono business law advice and counsel to small business owners through webinars and clinics held in partnership with non-profit organizations throughout the state.
+Program volunteer attorneys currently are providing assistance to entrepreneurs and small business owners through:

 NC Free Legal Answers